Tlanda40/Tip-Growing-Cells/README.md

 iterations have used multi-domain geometries and other frameworks, such as the structural pdemodel and general pdemodel toolboxes.
-Files used in the most recent iterations are directly exposed in Tip-Growing-Cells, whereas older versions, references, and other tools are stored in subfolders in case they are needed.
+Files used in the most recent iterations are directly exposed in Tip-Growing-Cells, whereas older versions, references, and other tools are stored in the subfolder **References** in case they are needed.
 When files in subfolders are no longer needed, they are removed.
 See the **Table of Contents** for descriptions of the subfolders and exposed files and see **Instructions** for help with setup and installation of dependencies.
 This repo is a work in progress!

 # Table of Contents
 ### FreeCAD Macros
 These files are FreeCad macros used to create the initial geometry.

+### References
-### General PDEMODEL
+#### General PDEMODEL
 These files use the 3D pdemodel toolbox to create low-level, high-control models.
 Material property tensors are explicitly defined.
 Unfortunately, the solver breaks frequently.

-### Multidomain FEMODEL
+#### Multidomain FEMODEL
 These files use the femodel toolbox to create a relatively high-level simulation.
 The geometry is multidomain, enabling greater control and variable extensibility, but with significant runtimes (approximately one hour in total).
 Certain matrices have been cached in the subfolder to make the runtime less than a second in testing.

-### Reference
+#### Basic References
 These files, created by Dylan, are simple geometries undergoing expansion.
 They were used to teach me how FE works in matlab and in general.

-### Rico's Code
-This model is a hardcoded 2D description of cell wall expansion at a tip, created by Rico.
-It is a reference for this project.
-To view the model, run `SimulateTipGrowth12280.m`.

-### STEP Geometries
+#### STEP Geometries
 These (currently unused) files are initial geometries created in FreeCad.

-### Structural PDEMODEL
+#### Structural PDEMODEL
 These files use the static-structural pdemodel toolbox to create basic, high-level models.
 They were used to test certain geometric procedures and more complex Geometries created natively and/or imported from Free CAD or Blender.
 These files also contain an initial implementation of turgor pressure renormalization.
 Extensibility is uniform.

+### Rico's Code
+This model is a hardcoded 2D description of cell wall expansion at a tip, created by Rico.
+It is a reference for this project.
+To view the model, run `SimulateTipGrowth12280.m`.

 ### cgal_geodesic
 This is the C++ source directory.
 It contains the source code which implements